 The most comprehensive sources of information on leave take-up rates in Australia remain the Baseline Mothers survey (2010), the Family and Work Cohort survey (first two waves conducted in 2012) and two online surveys of fathers (conducted in 2013) - all of which were undertaken as part of the evaluation of the Paid Parental Leave and Dad and Partner Pay schemes.
-These sources, complemented with information from a recent government report are again drawn on to provide an overview of leave take-up.
+An extension of the Family and Work Cohort survey (the Millennium Mums survey, which added three more waves of data collection in 2013, 2014 and 2015) provides some additional information.
+These sources, complemented with information from the most recent Department of Social Services annual report are again drawn on to provide an overview of leave take-up.

 As explained earlier (1a), the term 'Maternity leave' is used in Australia primarily for employer-paid provisions.
-Comparisons between the 2010 Baseline Mothers survey and the first wave of the Family and Work Cohort survey (2012) indicate that take-up and average duration of employer-paid Maternity leave did not change significantly over this two year period: in both years 46 per cent of mothers eligible for payments under the Paid Parental Leave scheme who reported they had access to at least one form of leave took some employer-paid Maternity leave, for an average duration of 3.7 months22.
-Employer-paid parental leave (as distinct from the government-funded Parental Leave Pay) is available to approximately 50 per cent of employed mothers and the duration available varies widely according to industry and employer size.
+Comparisons between the 2010 Baseline Mothers survey and the first wave of the Family and Work Cohort survey (2012) indicate that take-up and average duration of employer-paid Maternity leave did not change significantly over this two year period: in both years 46 per cent of mothers eligible for payments under the Paid Parental Leave scheme who reported they had access to at least one form of leave took some employer-paid Maternity leave, for an average duration of 3.7 months15.